White people in Kenya: Kenya Colony

 In 1920, the Protectorate became a Crown colony.
 Land confiscations, forced labour, and African participation in higher education, bureaucratic institutions, and the First World War helped spark a substantive African nationalist movement in Kenya during the 1920s.
 Leaders such as Jomo Kenyatta and Harry Thuku highlighted a view of an unjust political and social situation for the non-settler population of Kenya.

 A last attempt to recruit settlers to Kenya occurred in 1945.
 Only about 500 Europeans migrated to Kenya, meaning the European population remained low, amounting to just 23,033 as against an African population of 5,200,000.

 Following the Second World War, dissatisfaction against colonialism led to an anti-colonial rebellion led by the Kikuyu known as the Mau Mau Uprising.
-The rebellion was motivated in part by confiscation of Kenyan lands and discrimination from white settlers.
-During the rebellion, 32 white settlers were killed, mostly by the revolutionary Mau Mau organization.
+The rebellion was motivated in part by confiscation of Kenyan lands and discrimination from White settlers.
+During the rebellion, 32 White settlers were killed, mostly by the revolutionary Mau Mau organization.

 Republic of Kenya

-By the early-1960s, the political willingness of the British government to maintain Kenya as a colony was in decline and in 1962 the Lancaster House agreement set a date for Kenyan independence.
-Realising that a unilateral declaration of independence course like Rhodesia's was not possible after the Mau Mau Uprising, the majority of the 60,000 white settlers considered immigrating elsewhere.
+By the early 1960s, the political willingness of the British government to maintain Kenya as a colony was in decline and in 1962 the Lancaster House agreement set a date for Kenyan independence.
+Realising that a unilateral declaration of independence course like Rhodesia's was not possible after the Mau Mau Uprising, the majority of the 60,000 White settlers considered migrating elsewhere.
 Along with Kenyan's Indian population, Europeans and their descendants were given the choice of retaining their British passports and suffering a diminution in rights, or acquiring new Kenyan passports.
 Few chose to acquire citizenship, and many White Kenyans departed the country.
 The World Bank led a willing-buyer, willing-seller scheme, known as the 'million acre' scheme that was largely financed by secret British subsidies.
 The scheme saw the redistribution of swathes of White-owned farmland to the newly prosperous Kikuyu elite.

-In the 1979 general election, Philip Leakey became the first white member of the Kenyan Parliament since independence.
+In the 1979 general election, Philip Leakey became the first White member of the Kenyan Parliament since independence.

 According to the Kenya National Bureau of Statistics (KNBS), In 2019 there were 69,621 Europeans in Kenya, of which 42,868 were Kenyan citizens.
 The proportion that are Kenyan citizens has likely increased due to the implementation of dual nationality in 2010.
 There are also British citizens residing in Kenya who may be of any race; according to the BBC, they numbered at about 32,000 in 2006.